fharookshaik/fibonacci-series/README.md

 ## Hacktoberfest 2020

 People can contribute to this repository in the hacktoberfest month for cool grabs and to win a T-Shirt.
- - In order to win the perks, One needs to finish 4 pull requests(PR).
+ - In order to win the goodies, One needs to finish 4 pull requests(PR).